t3rn/t3rn/docs/main/docs/resources/security.md

 - The security principles underpinning t3rn’s design.
 - The smart contract mechanisms securing the protocol’s order flow.
-- How t3rn ensures integrity and resilience in cross-chain operations.
+- How t3rn ensures integrity and resilience in crosschain operations.

 ## Order Flow Overview